Kliment Voroshilov: Russian Revolution and Civil War

-Voroshilov was in Petrograd (St Petersburg) during the February Revolution, but returned to Luhansk, where he was chairman of the town soviet, and was elected to the Constituent Assembly.
+Voroshilov was in Petrograd (St Petersburg) during the February Revolution, but returned to Lugansk, where he was chairman of the town soviet, and was elected to the Constituent Assembly.
 His military career began early in 1918, when he was given command of the Fifth Ukrainian Army, which was made up of a few scattered units, who were driven out of Ukraine by the German army.
 After a long, hazardous retreat, his group reached Tsaritsyn, where Stalin was posted in summer 1918 as representative of the central party leadership, and where Voroshilov was given command of the Tenth Army.
 Stalin and Voroshilov led the Red Army's 1918 defense of Tsaritsyn.
 They also sponsored the creation of the first Red Cavalry unit, commanded by Semyon Budyonny, which was composed chiefly of peasants from southern Russia.
-In Tsaritsyn, Voroshilov clashed with Leon Trotsky, the People's Commissar for War, who considered him undisciplined and unfit to command an army, and in October 1918 threatened him with court martial.
+In Tsaritsyn, Voroshilov clashed with Leon Trotsky, the People's Commissar for War, who considered him undisciplined and unfit to command an army, and in October 1918 threatened him with court-martial.
 Voroshilov was transferred to Ukraine, as commander of the Kharkiv military district, and later People's Commissar for War in the Ukraine soviet republic.
 He sided with the 'Military Opposition', who opposed the formation of a centralised army, preferring to rely on local mobile units, and objected to the recruitment into the Red Army of former officers from the Tsarist army.
-Later, during the Polish–Soviet War, Voroshilov was political commissar with Budienny's First Cavalry.
+Later, during the Polish–Soviet War, Voroshilov was political commissar with Budyonny‘s First Cavalry.